Latest report: March 2022

 - the Sectors graph shows the difference between those expecting more work in the next three months, and those expecting less, in each of the four main work sectors

 Launched as part of a suite of economy focused initiatives, the survey is completed monthly by a sample representing a cross section of members.
 The survey is focused on areas in which members may face potential difficulties, including workload, staff levels and work in specific sectors.

 Monthly results are independently analysed to identify the employment and business trends affecting the profession and to help to identify implications for the profession and inform further RIBA activities.

 The Future Trends survey was devised by the RIBA Research and Development and Practice departments and launched in January 2009.
 It is run in collaboration with The Fees Bureau, which conducts the surveys and analyses the data.

-The reports for 2021 are available at the bottom of this page.
+The reports for 2022 released so far are available at the bottom of this page.

 You can also view the 2021 Future Trends survey results.